List of incidents and protests of the United States racial unrest: NFAC protests, May 12, 2020

-Breonna Taylor protests, May 26, 2020; jury verdict protests, September 23, 2020
+Breonna Taylor protests, May 26, 2020–August 4, 2022; Jury verdict protests, September 23, 2020

 On March 13, Breonna Taylor was shot and killed.
 Demonstrations over her death began on May 26, 2020, and lasted into August.
 One person was shot and killed during the protests.

 Protest erupted again on September 23, the night after the grand jury verdict was announced, protesters gathered in the Jefferson Square Park area of Louisville, as well as many other cities in the United States, including Los Angeles, Dallas, Minneapolis, New York, Chicago, Seattle.
 In Louisville, two LMPD officers were shot during the protest and one suspect was kept in custody.

-George Floyd protests, May 26, 2020–early 2022
+George Floyd protests, (National) May 26, 2020–May 26, 2021; (Minneapolis–Saint Paul) May 26, 2020–May 2, 2023

 The major catalyst of the unrest was the murder of George Floyd on May 25.
 Though it was not the first controversial killing of a black person in 2020, it sparked a much wider series of global protests and riots which continued into August 2020.
 As of June 8, there were at least 19 deaths related to the protests.
 The George Floyd protests are generally regarded as marking the start of the 2020 United States unrest.

-In Minneapolis–Saint Paul alone, the immediate aftermath of Floyd's murder was second-most destructive period of local unrest in United States history, after the 1992 Los Angeles riots.
+In Minneapolis–Saint Paul alone, the immediate aftermath of Floyd's murder was the second-most destructive period of local unrest in United States history, after the 1992 Los Angeles riots.
 Over a three night period, the cities experienced two deaths, 617 arrests, and upwards of $500 million in property damage to 1,500 locations, including 150 properties that were set on fire.

+On May 2, 2023, the conclusion of the last criminal case for the four officers responsible for murdering George Floyd fulfilled a key demand of protesters that Chauvin, Kueng, Lane, and Thao all be held legally accountable.

 George Floyd Square occupied protest, May 26, 2020–June 20, 2021

-George Floyd Square is a memorial site and former occupied protest at the intersection of East 38th Street and Chicago Avenue in Minneapolis, Minnesota.
-The street intersection is where Derek Chauvin, a White police officer with the Minneapolis Police Department, murdered George Floyd, an unarmed 46-year-old Black man, by kneeling on his neck for 9 minutes and 29 seconds after Floyd was handcuffed and lying face down outside the Cup Foods convenience store on May 25, 2020.
+George Floyd Square is a memorial site and former occupied protest at the intersection of East 38th Street and Chicago Avenue in Minneapolis.
+The street intersection is where Derek Chauvin, a White police officer with the Minneapolis Police Department, kneeled on an OD'ing George Floyd, an unarmed 46-year-old Black man, by kneeling on his neck for 9 minutes and 29 seconds after Floyd was handcuffed and lying face down outside the Cup Foods convenience store on May 25, 2020.
 Soon after Floyd's murder, people left memorials to him there.
-The intersection was held for over a year as an occupation protest by people who had erected barricades to block vehicular traffic and transformed the space with amenities, social services, and public art of Floyd and that of other racial justice themes.
+The intersection was held as an occupation protest by people who had erected barricades to block vehicular traffic and transformed the space with amenities, social services, and public art of Floyd and that of other racial justice themes.
+The street intersection reopened to vehicular traffic on June 20, 2021.
+As of May 2, 2023, activists at George Floyd Square said they would continue to protest until the City of Minneapolis met all items on its list of 24 demands.